thruston/metapost-examples/README.md

 - `excursions.tex`

-## Tutorial Examples

-For this one, I have chosen examples from various sources, that may be familiar from elsewhere in the world of \TeX.

 ## Cosmopolitan Tiling

-Geometric tilings -- Moorish, Islamic, Roman -- are a minor obsession of mine.
-Metapost is a great tool for exploring patterns.
-This file present examples with minimal notes on techniques.
+Geometric tiling patterns -- Moorish, Islamic, Roman -- are a minor obsession of mine, and Metapost is a great tool for exploring them.
+This file present many examples, with minimal notes on techniques.
+Like the others, this file is a self-contained `lualatex` source file, showing what can be done with `luamplib` and different instances of MP in one file.

 - `cosmos.tex`
+- `cosmos.pdf`

 ## Contact / questions